 The adopted version of the Scale for the Retrospective Assessment of the Interpersonal Relationship with the Grandfather is a one-factor tool and allows us to assess the quality of the interpersonal relationship with the grandfather in the retrospective perspective (till the age of 12 years) of the grandchild in early adulthood.
 The respondent's task is to refer to 15 items using a 5-grade Likert's scale, where "1" means "No" and "5" means "Definitely yes".
-The higher the score on the scale, the more positive the assessment of the relationship is.
+The higher the Table 6.
+The KMO test and the Bartlett's sphericity test for the Scale for the Retrospective Assessment of the Interpersonal Relationship with the Grandfather score on the scale, the more positive the assessment of the relationship is.
 In the conducted study the analysis of the reliability estimated for this tool was Cronbach's α with the value of 0.96.